Payment and Reviewing LOE Benefits (Prior to Final Review)

 LOE benefits are based on 85 per cent of a worker’s pre-injury net average earnings (NAE).
 Pre-injury NAE are determined each time the amount of LOE benefits is calculated or recalculated in accordance with 18-02-07, Calculating Net Average Earnings.

-Employers are responsible for paying workers their full wages for the day of injury, see 18-01-10, Wages and Employment Benefits for Day of Injury.
+Employers are responsible for paying workers their full wages for the day of injury, refer to 18-01-10, Wages and Employment Benefits for Day of Injury.
 Payment of LOE benefits begins the day after the day of the injury or on a later date if a worker’s loss of earnings does not begin immediately following the day of the injury.

 Full LOE